vigorousnorth/MaineCampaignFinance2018/readme.md

 `> data18[5:7,]`

-As you probably guessed, the first command returned the 5th column of the 5th row of data (someone’s name).
+* As you probably guessed, the first command returned the 5th column of the 5th row of data (someone’s name from the `FirstName` column).

-The second command was a little trickier.
+* The second command was a little trickier.
 Instead of passing R one number for the row, I gave it a vector of three numbers.
 In R, a “vector” is a sequence of elements.
 You can define a vector using the `c()` command (I think of the “c” as an abbreviation for “combine”).
 So `data18[c(5,7,10),5]` returned the names (that’s the 5th column, specified after the comma) from the 5th, 7th and 10th rows (specified in the vector before the comma).

-Often, you just want a vector of sequential numbers;  that’s what the colon notation does in the 3rd command. `data18[5,4:8]` gives columns 4-8 from the 5th row.
-The fourth command returns rows 5 through 7 (`5:7`).
+* Often, you just want a vector of sequential numbers;  that’s what the colon notation does in the 3rd command. `data18[5,4:8]` gives columns 4-8 from the 5th row.

+* Similarly, the fourth command returns rows 5 through 7 (`5:7`).

 Finally, for dataframes with named columns, like we have here, R also has a convenient notation for returning the results from a column as a vector: